Turbulent disruption of density staircases in stratified shear flows: Discussion

-Conversely, on the decreasing right flank of the $\Gamma$-curve, the instability occurs for \cpc{sufficiently} small turbulent Prandtl numbers and moderate to large bulk Richardson numbers.
-More precisely, for relevant oceanic parameters, layering \cpc{via the Phillips mechanism} is \cpc{only} possible \cpc{within this model} for $\text{Pr}_{T} \lesssim 0.5 - 0.7$.
-The existence of this upper bound on the turbulent Prandtl number, that importantly has been shown to depend strongly on $\text{Pr}_{m}$ and weakly on the precise parameterisation of the turbulent fluxes (in the sense that it depends only on the rate of the decrease of $\Gamma$ with $\text{Ri}_{b}$) but not on $\text{Re}$ (for non-zero values of the molecular diffusivity $\nu_{m}$) \np{nor on the scaling for the dissipation rate of turbulent kinetic energy}, confirms that the Phillips mechanism for layer formation is only valid for small values of $\text{Pr}_{T}$ in the presence of both buoyancy- and shear-driven turbulence.
-It also suggests that layer formation is not favoured in ocean interiors, as empirically observed.
-Indeed, the turbulent Prandtl number in stably stratified turbulence is usually found \cpc{to be} $\text{Pr}_T \gtrsim 0.7$ \citep{venayagamoorthy2010turbulent}.
-In the top 2 km of the oceans, observations show $\text{Pr}_{T} \sim 1-2$ \citep{salehipour2016new}.
-Hence, layer formation \cpc{is only expected to} occur on the increasing left flank of the $\Gamma$-curve i.e. for \cpc{sufficiently small values of} ($\text{Ri}_{b} < \text{Ri}_{b}^{*}$).
-However, as discussed in~\citep{riley2000fluid}, oceanic flows are often very strongly stratified, suggesting again that layer formation is not favoured in ocean interiors.
-Considering further the decreasing right flank of the $\Gamma$-curve, as the molecular Prandtl number increases, the upper bound on $\text{Pr}_{T}$ increases, favouring layer formation as discussed in \citet{taylor_zhou_2017}.
-The upper bound on $\text{Pr}_{T}$ reaches values of order $\mathcal{O}(100)$ for $\text{Pr}_{m} = 700$ (salty water), consistently with the fact that layer formation has \cpc{often} been observed in laboratory experiments. \cpc{Finally}, in the limit $\nu_{m} = 0$ (i.e. $\text{Re} \rightarrow \infty$), the upper bound on $\text{Pr}_{T}$ for instability is smaller than $1/2$, regardless of the form of $\Gamma$.
-This result, independent of the explicit form of $\Gamma$, supports again the fact that density staircases formation is not favoured in ocean interiors.
+Conversely, on the decreasing right flank of the $\Gamma$-curve, the instability occurs for sufficiently small turbulent Prandtl numbers and moderate to large bulk Richardson numbers.
+More precisely, for relevant oceanic parameters, staircase formation via the Phillips mechanism is only possible within this model for $\text{Pr}_{T} \lesssim 0.5 - 0.8$.
+The existence of this upper bound on the turbulent Prandtl number, that importantly has been shown to depend strongly on $\text{Pr}$ and weakly on the precise parameterisation of the turbulent fluxes (in the sense that it depends only on the rate of the decrease of $\Gamma$ with $\text{Ri}_{b}$) but not on $\text{Re}$ (for non-zero values of the molecular diffusivity $\Ast{\nu}$) nor on the scalings for the dissipation rate of turbulent kinetic energy discussed in this work, confirms that the Phillips mechanism for staircase formation in strongly stratified flows is only valid for small values of $\text{Pr}_{T}$ in the presence of both buoyancy- and shear-driven turbulence.
+It also suggests that staircase formation is not favoured in ocean interiors, as empirically observed.
+Indeed, the turbulent Prandtl number in stably stratified turbulence is usually found to be $\text{Pr}_T \gtrsim 0.7$ \citep{venayagamoorthy2010turbulent} and observational data (see figure~\ref{fig:intro}) supports the fact that ocean interiors are sufficiently strongly stratified, suggesting that these regions are not in a favourable regime of parameter for staircase formation via the Phillips mechanism.